 What are the Classes of Travel?

-Indian Railways has numerous different classes of travel: Second Class Unreserved, Sleeper Class (SL), Three Tier Air-Conditioned Class (3AC), Two Tier Air-Conditioned Class (2AC), First Class AirConditioned (1AC), Air-Conditioned Chair Car (CC), and Second Class Sitting (2S).
+Indian Railways has numerous classes of travel: Second Class Unreserved, Sleeper Class (SL), Three-Tier Air-Conditioned Class (3AC), Two Tier Air-Conditioned Class (2AC), First Class Air-Conditioned (1AC), Air-Conditioned Chair Car (CC), and Second Class Sitting (2S).
 In order to be comfortable, it's important to choose the class that's most suitable for you.

-Passengers can make Tatkal bookings at railway stations that have facility or online.
+Passengers can make Tatkal bookings at railway stations that have a facility, or online (follow these steps for booking online).
 Bookings for travel in air-conditioned classes open at 10 a.m. the day before departure.
 Sleeper class bookings start from 11 a.m.
 Tickets sell out quickly and can be hard to get though, and the Indian Railways website is known to crash due to congestion.

 What Does RAC Mean?